Grills logo.Grills

 bacon and eggs cooking on the biolite firepit+ griddle access.

-You can see in the photo above that the griddle attachment is great for cooking liquids such as pancakes or eggs.
+You can see in the photo above that I found the griddle attachment great for cooking liquids such as pancakes or eggs.
 You can even slide the griddle part way off the firepit for a lower heat zone, to prevent burning of the bottom of the eggs, while still searing the bacon properly directly over the heat of the charcoal.

 FireMat